A Law of Data Separation in Deep Learning: Supporting Information

-In this section, we first detail the general setup for all experiments in Appendix \ref{subsec:setup}, then briefly highlight some distinctive settings for figures in the main text in Appendix \ref{subsec:experimental-details}, and finally show some additional results in Appendix \ref{subsec:additional-results}.
-More details can be found in our code.\footnote{Our code is publicly available at \url{https://github.com/HornHehhf/Equi-Separation}.}
+In this appendix, we first detail the general setup for all experiments, then briefly highlight some distinctive settings for figures in the main text, after that mention the argument for robustness, and finally show some additional results.
+More details can be found in our code.\footnote{Our code is publicly available at GitHub (\url{https://github.com/HornHehhf/Equi-Separation}).}